 Performing the modified controlled phase gate results in

-Both laboratories measure the ancilla qubits in the X basis and establish the time-bin during which the star photon arrived.
+Both laboratories measure the ancilla qubits in the \textit{X} basis and establish the time bin during which the star photon arrived.
 After these measurements, the star photon is left in the state (\ref{eq:Psi_star}).
-The stellar photon provides us with two single rail qubits which we can rewrite in different bases.
-Rewriting the state of the qubit in laboratory $L$ in the X basis and the qubit in $R$ in the rotated basis gives
+The stellar photon provides us with two single-rail qubits which we can rewrite in different bases.
+Rewriting the state of the qubit in laboratory $L$ in the \textit{X} basis and the qubit in $R$ in the rotated basis gives

-which results in the probabilities \eqref{eq:kh_prob}.
+which results in the probabilities